lazarg-bf/signalfx-apm-test/README.md

 ---

 ## 6. Check signalfx AP
-If traces are sent OK, you should find **apmtest-nodejs** & **apmtest-python**<br>
+If traces are sent OK, you should find<br>
+**apmtest-nodejs** & **apmtest-python**<br>
 in<br>
 https://dev.signalfx.com/#/apm<br>